 speaker

-Yeah.
-Just to compliment Adam on a specific project basis.
-So on the three projects under construction, meaning, you know, all projects that will reach COD until the end of 26, we are already fully covered on safe harboring.
-And we're now working on getting to the safe harbor of Silber and Snowflake that will be operated by the end of 27 to early 28.
-So also in this regard, the acceleration Adam mentioned is already to the next phase of project, while a project that a factory does for the next two years is already fully covered by safe harbor.
+Yeah, just to compliment Adam on a specific project basis, so on the three projects under construction, meaning all projects that will reach CODM until the end of 26, we are already fully covered on safe harboring.
+And we are now working on getting to the safe harbor of Silbar and Snowflake that will be operated by the end of 27 to early 28.
+Also, in this regard, the acceleration, as I mentioned, is already to the next phase of project, while the project that affects our results for the next two years is already fully covered by Safe Harbor.

 speaker